vancesteven/PlanetProfile/README.md

 ## Prerequisites
 * SeaFreeze -- see https://github.com/Bjournaux/SeaFreeze
-* TEOS-10 Gibbs Seawater for python -- see below for installation via conda-forge.
+* TEOS-10 Gibbs Seawater for python -- included in Anaconda.
 * Python 3.8+ installed, preferably via Anaconda.
 Required modules:
-  * Standard anaconda (for miniconda, install with conda install <packageName1> <packagename2> etc.):
+  * Standard Anaconda (for miniconda, install with conda install <packageName1> <packagename2> etc.):
     * numpy
     * spiceypy
     * matplotlib
   * Conda-forge (install with conda install -c conda-forge <packageName>):
-    * gsw
+    * gsw (included in Anaconda installation)
     * skyfield (maybe not needed?
 Used in body date/time settings of asymmetric induction code)
 * Refprop is required for NH3 solutions: https://www.nist.gov/refprop
   * Due to various complications it is not currently implemented.